LaughingHyena279/BoxOfRockets/README.md

 ## Requirements before installing

 - Current build version of Wabbajack.
 This can be found on the Wabbajack Discord linked above.
-- Clean install of Kerbal Space Program, with all DLCs, Non-negotiable.
+- Clean install of Kerbal Space Program.
 (I use the Steam Version, so experience on the GoG version may vary)
 - 500Mb of spave.
 Yes, you read that right.

 ## Game Preparations